josephlewisjgl/VSA-Human-VAD/README.md

 To run the pose estimation pipeline you will need the raw datasets for the CUHK-Avenue and ShanghaiTech data.

-The CUHK-Avenue data is made available by the author via Kaggle:
+The CUHK-Avenue data is made available by the author via Kaggle: https://www.kaggle.com/datasets/joelewis/hr-avenueframedata

-The ShanghaiTech data can be retrieved from the original authors:
+The ShanghaiTech data can be retrieved from the original authors: https://svip-lab.github.io/dataset/campus_dataset.html

 Both should be placed in the `VSA-VAD` directories or have filepaths updated.
 Note: The ShanghaiTech dataset is very large so may favour placement on a cloud drive/storage space.

 As an alternative if you would like to work with pre-extracted poses it is sufficient to just use the datasets cloned in this repo in the `/data/` folder.
 For validation you may favour extracting labels/frames yourself but the ones provided are used in the paper.

+For the ShanghaiTech datasets the pre-extracted poses are also stored on Kaggle: https://www.kaggle.com/datasets/joelewis/shanghaitechtrainandtestposes

 ### Baselines (optional)